-This means , take a test shot before the action starts, if you need to in order to be sure your settings are correct, and then only check again during down times or when lighting changes.
+This means taking a test shot before the action starts, if you need to, to be sure your settings are correct, and then only check again during downtimes or when lighting changes.

 7- Learn your camera’s settings and functions

-This is the most important tip of all and we can help you learn the critical ones in our upcoming Sport Photography workshop.
+This is the most important tip of all, and we can help you learn the critical ones in our upcoming Sports Photography workshop.

 8- Use Shutter Priority

 In most cases, Shutter Priority (TV/S) will be your choice.
-There are times ( such as a very bright and sunny day) that you may want to use Aperture Priority (AV/A) to reduce the depth of field.
-We will discus this in our Sport Photography workshop in detail.
+There are times ( such as a very bright and sunny day) that you may want to use Aperture Priority (AV/A) to reduce the depth of fields.
+We will discuss this in our Sports Photography workshop in detail.

 9- Add a Monopod to your gear

-A monopod can be your best friend in Sport Photography; it not only makes the camera more steady, but also takes away the weight from your hand and neck!
+A monopod can be your best friend in Sports Photography; it not only makes the camera more steady but also takes away the weight from your hand and neck!

 10- Location, Location, Location

-This applies to Sport Photography more than to real estate!
-You have to be very careful about choosing your shooting spot for sport photography.
+This applies to Sports Photography more than to real estate!
+You have to be very careful about choosing your shooting spot for sports photography.
 We will discuss this in more detail later.

 Stay tuned for more tips to come,